-CYP manages all works, including those covered by the Intake Substation Development Plan, in accordance with the Environmental Management Framework.
+CYP manages all works, including those covered by the North Melbourne Electrical Substation Development Plan, in accordance with the Environmental Management Framework.
 CYP will continue to consult with key stakeholders throughout the Development Plan process to provide acceptable environmental outcomes and maintain the amenity of Moonee Ponds Creek corridor.

 CYP is currently working to minimise its footprint on the western side of Moonee Ponds Creek and will be utilising areas of cleared vegetation and the existing access track wherever possible.
 Every effort will be made to avoid impacts to vegetation and potential habitat.

-In response to the architecture of the Intake Substation, submissions queried viewlines and possible impacts on implementation of the Moonee Ponds Creek Strategic Opportunities Plan (2019) developed by City of Melbourne.
+In response to the architecture of the North Melbourne electrical substation, submissions queried viewlines and possible impacts on implementation of the Moonee Ponds Creek Strategic Opportunities Plan (2019) developed by City of Melbourne.

-CYP note that tree planting and recreational opportunities proposed by the draft Moonee Ponds Creek Strategic Opportunities Plan (2019) are not possible due to the existing railway utility infrastructure in the area, hence why CYP propose that this location is suitable for the Intake Substation.
+CYP note that tree planting and recreational opportunities proposed by the draft Moonee Ponds Creek Strategic Opportunities Plan (2019) are not possible due to the existing railway utility infrastructure in the area, hence why CYP propose that this location is suitable for the North Melbourne electrical substation.

-Viewlines will be established as detailed design of the Intake Substation building progresses, noting viewlines in this area are already impacted by the existing railway infrastructure, substation and CityLink toll road bridge in the surrounding area.
+Viewlines will be established as detailed design of the North Melbourne electrical substation building progresses, noting viewlines in this area are already impacted by the existing railway infrastructure, substation and CityLink toll road bridge in the surrounding area.